-- 1. Create groups of file clones: For all the source files in the target projects, we apply CCFinder to extract the normalized token sequences of each file.
-Note that, although CCFinder itself is a clone detection tool, we do not utilize the full functionality of CCFinder and we only use it to generate the normalized token sequences of source files.
+- 1. Create groups of file clones: For all the source files in the target projects, we apply CCF inder to extract the normalized token sequences of each file.
 By computing and categorizing the hash value of these token sequences, we then create a group for files that have the same normalized token sequences.
-Each group contains at least two different files; i.e., a unique file is not contained in any group. - 2.
-Identify licenses for files in each group: For each group of file clones, Ninka is used to identify the license(s) of each file.
+Each group contains at least two files; i.e. a single unique file is not contained in any group. - 2.
+Identify licenses for files in each group: For each group of file clones, Ninka is employed to identify the license(s) of each file.
 The result is a list of licenses for each file group. - 3.
-Report groups that contain a license inconsistency and calculate the inconsistency metrics: We compare the license list of each file group.
+Report groups that contain license inconsistencies and calculate the inconsistency metrics: We compare the license list of each file group.
 File groups are reported to have license inconsistencies unless all the licenses on the list are exactly the same.
 The result is a list of file groups that contain one or more types of license inconsistencies.